-I’m all for using Snapchat style apps and sites.
+I’m all for using Snapchat-style apps and sites.
 In fact, I use them almost daily.
 However, I always proceed with caution when doing so.
-Reason being, there are so many different types of scams that take place on Snapchat today it’s not even funny.
+The reason being, there are so many different types of scams that take place on Snapchat today it’s not even funny.
 Here’s what you need to know before adventuring into the Snapchat world.

 I’ve done the research.
 Now I’m sharing the facts with you.
 Here’s what you need to know…

 Snapchat Scams To Be Aware Of In 2023

 Here’s what you need to know when it comes to the most common Snapchat scams

 Let’s Kick It Off With Some Snapchat Stats

 According to recent analytics, Snapchat has 173 million users each and every day.
 With that many people sending three billion snaps, finding someone with ill intent is pretty much a given.

 In order to keep yourself safe and secure from the people trying to take advantage of you, it’s important to know what you’re going to run into.
 The more you know about their tactics, the more likely you’ll be to identify and avoid them.

 People Lie About Who They Are

 The most obvious things that you’ll come across are people lying about who they are.
 You know that I’ve got to talk about this one here: getting catfished.